How To Choose a Pest Control Company

 Does the company have a valid license and permits to perform pest control?

-According to the United States Environmental Protection Agency (EPA), all pesticide applicators and their supervisors must be certified at the state level.
-The EPA does set minimum standards of competency, but all California pesticide applicators need to be licensed through the proper state regulatory agencies.
+The United States Environmental Protection Agency (EPA) maintains minimum standards of competency for pesticide applicators, but licensing is regulated at the state level.
+All pesticide applicators and supervisors in California need to be licensed through the proper state regulatory agencies.

 -